-Evolving delivery model

-We continue to evolve the way we deliver our services so our people give our clients an even better experience, further enhance the quality of what we do and create economic capacity to invest in the future.
+Evolving delivery model We continue to evolve the way we deliver our services so our people give our clients an even better experience, further enhance the quality of what we do and create the economic capacity to invest in the future.
 We use delivery centres to streamline, standardise, automate, and centralise portions of the audit.

-Direction, coaching and supervision

-Engagement Leaders and senior engagement team members are responsible and accountable for providing quality coaching throughout the audit and supervising the work completed by junior members of the team, coach the team and maintain audit quality.
-Teams utilise Aura which has capabilities to effectively monitor the progress of the engagement to make sure that all work has been completed and reviewed by relevant individuals, including the Engagement Leader.
+Direction, coaching and supervision Engagement partners and senior engagement team members are responsible and accountable for providing high quality coaching throughout the audit, supervising the work completed by junior members of the team and maintain audit quality.
+Teams utilise Aura Platinum, which has capabilities to effectively monitor the progress of the engagement, to ensure that all work is been completed and reviewed by relevant individuals, including the engagement partner.

-Consultation culture

-Consultation is key to ensuring audit quality.
-We have formal protocols about mandatory consultation, in the pursuit of quality.
-For example, our engagement teams consult with appropriate groups in areas such as taxation, risk, valuation, actuarial and other specialities as well as individuals within our regional Risk & Quality function.
+Consultation culture Consultation is key to ensuring audit quality.
+In pursuit of quality, the firm has formal mandatory consultation protocols.
+In addition to a mandatory consultation requirements, the firm also reinforces a consultation culture to engagement teams.
+For example, our engagement teams proactively seek advice to improve client service or to resolve a difficult or contentious matter from various experts in areas such as taxation, risk, independence, valuations, actuarial and other specialties as well as individuals within our Risk and Quality (R&Q) teams.